 - All students who are selected for verification will be required to complete the verification worksheet.

-- In addition, students and parents who are required to file a federal income tax return must provide the Office of Financial Aid a signed copy of their federal tax return with W-2 forms.
+- In addition, students and parents who are required to file a federal income tax return must provide the Office of Financial Aid a copy of their IRS Tax Return Transcript.
+Directions to obtain your IRS Tax Return Transcripts can be found on the Financial Aid Forms page.

 - Examples of untaxed income include child support, workman’s compensation benefits, and/or an explanation of unusually low income.

-- Each student is requested to provide the documentation for completion of the verification process within two weeks of the date of the missing information letter.
+- Each student is requested to provide the documentation for completion of the verification process within two to three weeks of the date of the missing information letter.

 - The counselors, when making follow up telephone calls to students in November for the end of the Fall semester, April for the Spring semester, and in August for the Summer semester, should indicate to the student the deadlines for completing verification and the consequences for not meeting the stated deadline.